Adrita-Khan/Modified-Gravity/README.md

 ---

 *This repository offers a comprehensive resource for understanding, testing, and contributing to the Modified Gravity project.
-It includes theoretical models and tools for computing cross-correlated power spectra, focusing on testing theories like f(R) and DGP using advanced computational methods and survey simulations.*
+It includes theoretical models and tools for computing cross-correlated power spectra, focusing on testing theories like f(R) and DGP using advanced computational methods and survey simulations.
+The current results represent theoretical forecasts and emulator-based predictions; observational verification will be conducted upon the public release of LSST data.*